MatejTymes/JavaFixes/README.md

     ChangingValue<DbConnection> dbConnection = connectionDetails.map(
                 details -> connectTo(details)
         )
-        // and dispose the previous connection
+        // and use this to dispose old connection if new one will be created .withDisposeFunction(
-        .withDisposeFunction(
                 connection -> releaseConnection(connection)
         );